Meyer's Parrot vs Masked Lovebird: Complete Comparison (2026)

 Exercise and Activity Level Differences

 Activity requirements differ minimally between Meyer's Parrot and Masked Lovebird.
 Meyer's Parrot requires moderate levels of exercise and engagement, while Masked Lovebird needs moderate activity.
-Similar activity levels mean the daily time commitment is comparable, letting other factors drive the decision.
+With activity levels comparable, the time burden is similar, so the decision comes down to other factors.
 Meyer's Parrot owners should plan for 30-60 minutes of daily activity, compared to 30-60 minutes for Masked Lovebird.
 Under-exercised birds of either species develop behavioral issues, but the consequences and management strategies differ.

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Meyer's Parrot and Masked Lovebird.
 Meyer's Parrot has moderate grooming needs, while Masked Lovebird requires moderate maintenance.
 Professional grooming costs reflect these differences: Meyer's Parrot owners typically spend $200-$400 annually on grooming, compared to $200-$400 for Masked Lovebird.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
+Home maintenance — brushing, bathing, nails, dental care — matters as much as any professional grooming appointment.
 The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these birds.

 Best for Low-Maintenance Owners